Kaiyrkeldi/CoinGecko/README.md

 ## Usage example:

 ~~~
-Enter the number of cryptocurrencies that you want to see: 10
+Enter the number of cryptocurrencies that you want to see: 9
-['Bitcoin', 'Ethereum', 'Cardano', 'Tether', 'Binance Coin', 'XRP', 'Solana', 'Polkadot', 'USD Coin', 'Dogecoin']
+['Bitcoin', 'Ethereum', 'Cardano', 'Tether', 'Binance Coin', 'XRP', 'Solana', 'Polkadot', 'USD Coin']
 ~~~

 ## License